EN FR

 3.2 Robotics

-HEPHAISTOS, as a follow-up of COPRIN, has a long-standing tradition of robotics studies, especially for closed-loop robots 4, especially cable-driven parallel robots.
+HEPHAISTOS, as a follow-up of COPRIN, has a long-standing tradition of robotics studies, especially for closed-loop robots 7, especially cable-driven parallel robots.
 We address theoretical issues with the purpose of obtaining analytical and theoretical solutions, but in many cases only numerical solutions can be obtained due to the complexity of the problem.
 This approach has motivated the use of interval analysis for two reasons:

-1. the versatility of interval analysis allows us to address issues (e.g. singularity analysis) that cannot be tackled by any other method due to the size of the problem
+1. the versatility of interval analysis allows us to address issues (e.g. singularity analysis) that cannot be tackled by any other method due to the size of the problem;

 2. uncertainties (which are inherent to a robotic device) have to be taken into account so that the real robot is guaranteed to have the same properties as the theoretical one, even in the worst case.
-This is a crucial issue for many applications in robotics (e.g. medical or assistance robot)
+This is a crucial issue for many applications in robotics (e.g. medical or assistance robot).

 Our field of study in robotics focuses on kinematic issues such as workspace and singularity analysis, positioning accuracy, trajectory planning, reliability, calibration, modularity management and, prominently, appropriate design, i.e. determining the dimensioning of a robot mechanical architecture that guarantees that the real robot satisfies a given set of requirements.
-The methods that we develop can be used for other robotic problems, see for example the management of uncertainties in aircraft design 8.
+The methods that we develop can be used for other robotic problems, see for example the management of uncertainties in aircraft design 11.

 Our theoretical work must be validated through experiments that are essential for the sake of credibility and, a contrario, experiments will feed our theoretical work.
 Hence HEPHAISTOS works with partners on the development of real robots but also develops its own prototypes.
-In the last years we have developed a large number of prototypes and we have extended our development to devices that are not strictly robots but are part of an overall environment for assistance.
+In the last years, we have developed a large number of prototypes and we have extended our development to devices that are not strictly robots but are part of an overall environment for assistance.
 We benefit here from the development of new miniature, low energy computers with an interface for analog and logical sensors such as the Arduino or the Phidgets.
 The web page presents all of our prototypes and experimental work.
-Note that this familiarity with hardware is also used from time to time to develop devices for others INRIA projects and during the Covid crisis our building was instrumented for accurately monitoring CO and CO2 level well before it becomes the norm.
+Note that this familiarity with hardware is also used from time to time to develop devices for others INRIA projects and, during the Covid crisis, our building was instrumented for accurately monitoring CO and CO2 level well before it became the norm.

 4 Application domains

 While the methods developed in the project can be used for a very broad set of application domains (for example we have an activity in CO2 emission allowances and biology), it is clear that the size of the project does not allow us to address all of them.
 Hence we have decided to focus our applicative activities on mechanism theory, where we focus on modeling, optimal design and analysis of mechanisms.
-Along the same line our focus is robotics and especially service robotics which includes rescue robotics, rehabilitation and assistive robots for elderly and handicapped people.
-Although these topics were new for us when initiating the project we have spent two years determining priorities and guidelines by conducting about 200 interviews with field experts (end-users, doctors, family and caregivers, institutes), establishing strong collaboration with them (e.g. with the CHU of Nice-Cimiez) and putting together an appropriate experimental setup for testing our solutions.
+Along the same line, our focus is robotics and especially service robotics which includes rescue robotics, rehabilitation and assistive robots for elderly and handicapped people.
+Although these topics were new for us when initiating the project, we have spent two years determining priorities and guidelines by conducting about 200 interviews with field experts (end-users, doctors, family and caregivers, institutes), establishing strong collaboration with them (e.g. with the CHU of Nice) and putting together an appropriate experimental setup for testing our solutions.

-It must be reminded that we are able to manage a large variety of problems in totally different domains only because interval analysis, game theory and symbolic tools provides us the methodological tools that allow us to address completely a given problem from the formulation and analysis up to the very final step of providing numerical solutions.
+It must be reminded that we are able to manage a large variety of problems in totally different domains only because interval analysis, game theory and symbolic tools provides us with the methodological tools that allow us to address completely a given problem from the formulation and analysis up to the very final step of providing numerical solutions.
 Hence although we mainly focus on medical and assistance robotics we address also a large number of applications: agriculture, biology, arts, system design to name a few.

 5 Social and environmental responsibility